-The traveler’s gift by Andy Andrews: Seven Decisions that Determine Personal Success.
+The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success.
 Summary notes.

 After losing his full-time job, David Ponder struggled to feed his family and make ends meet.
-The guilt of not being able to provide for his family compelled Ponder to drive dangerously on an icy road where he’d then crashed into a tree.
-There he’d remained unconscious, to then fall into a coma at the hospital they took him at.
-He dreamed many dreams.
-Except they weren’t quite “dreams.”
-One minute he’s collecting timeless wisdom from biblical figures.
-Next, being in the middle of a battleground in Gettysburg — receiving encouragement from our history’s greatest heroes.
+The guilt of not being able to provide for his family compelled Ponder to drive dangerously on an icy road, to ultimately crashed into a tree, where he’d remained unconscious.

 Sure enough, David Ponder listened and shared with us these seven critical decisions for personal success.